animenon/Learning-Django/Introducing_Django.md

 <strong>Features of Django</strong>

-Ridiculously fast.
+It is ridiculously fast.
 Django was designed to help developers take applications from concept to completion as quickly as possible.

-Reassuringly secure.
+It is reassuringly secure.
 Django takes security seriously and helps developers avoid many common security mistakes.

-Exceedingly scalable.
+It is exceedingly scalable.
 Some of the busiest sites on the Web leverage Django’s ability to quickly and flexibly scale.

-Incredibly versatile.
+It is incredibly versatile.
 Companies, organizations and governments have used Django to build all sorts of things — from content management systems to social networks to scientific computing platforms.

 Source : <a href ="https://www.djangoproject.com/">https://www.djangoproject.com</a>